- Off The Beaten Path

 Overnight on A/C train

-Upon early morning arrival at the station, your private local guide in Hanoi will pick you up and take you to the mini hotel for rest and shower.
-After that you are taken to a local restaurant for breakfast.
+Upon early morning arrival at the station, your private local guide in Hanoi will pick you up and take you to the mini-hotel for rest and shower.
+After that, you will be taken to a local restaurant for breakfast.

-Board our cruise and after a delicious seafood lunch was served, we take a short trek to a nearby summit to enjoy the panorama view of the bay.
+Board our cruise and after a delicious seafood lunch is served, we’ll take a short trek to a nearby summit to enjoy the panorama view of the bay.
 As the day wanes, slip into a swim in the cool water before enjoying a sumptuous dinner under the moonlit sky.

 (Note: Program may differ slightly base on cruise ships).